 - Create an emergency business response and continuity plan.

-- Keep contact information for employees, suppliers and vendors current so you can check on their wellbeing and communicate next steps for resuming normal business operations.
+- Keep contact information for employees, suppliers, and vendors current so you can check on their wellbeing and communicate the next steps for resuming normal business operations.

 - Review your business insurance policies in order to understand what’s covered.

 For more preparedness tips, handy checklists (including ones you can personalize yourself), and evacuation planning advice to cover a variety of disasters, get the I.I.I.’s Know Your Plan app.
 It’s a great tool to help get you and your family—including pets—organized and ready to act more quickly if an emergency strikes.